-Reverend Wyatt Clifton Minton III was born to the late Major Wyatt Clifton Jr. and Ruby Wright Minton March 12, 1960, in Fort Sheridan Illinois.
+Reverend Wyatt Clifton Minton, III, was born to the late Major Wyatt Clifton Jr. and Ruby Wright Minton March 12, 1960, in Fort Sheridan Illinois.
 Born to a military family, Wyatt lived in several places while growing up.
 He graduated from Camden High School in 1978 and is a 1982 graduate of Limestone College.
 He received his theological education at Duke University Divinity School, graduating in 1993.
 Wyatt continued his education at Western North Carolina Training Center where he was licensed to preach.
 Wyatt was also a trained facilitator for Church Revisioning, Development and Redevelopment, Methodist Heritage and Bible study leader, and an assistant director of the Shalom Zone Ministries.
-He was a member of Phi Beta Sigma Fraternity, Inc.
+He was a member of Phi Beta Sigma Fraternity, Incorporated.

 Wyatt’s ministry involved his civic participation in several agencies and organizations: the Rosa Clark Indigent Care Clinic (chairman), the Summerville Race Relations Committee, the Clover School District Health Committee, and the Low Country Food Bank.
 Wyatt was a trained HIV/AIDS workshop leader.
 A long time member of the NAACP, Wyatt served as vice-president of the Williamsburg Branch and chaired the Religious Affairs Committee in the Western York County Branch.